Abhayindia/docker-k8s-submission-template/README.md

 Use this naming convention while referring to images in the Kubernetes manifests.

 Place all the Kubernetes manifests under the [`manifests/`](manifests) directory.
-Utilize your github username for namespaces.
+Utilize your github username for namespaces